 In our career we must have used Meta a hundred times for different designs, both web and print counted.
-A current check over at Typekit (Adobe Fonts since a couple of weeks) told us that we have Meta implemented for 18 sites.
+A current check over at Typekit (Adobe Fonts since a couple of weeks) tells us that we have Meta implemented for 18 sites.
 Most of them have Meta together with something else, but never the less, we use it a lot.

 The reason for this is easy to answer.
 Meta comes in a variety of cuts and that makes it easy to implement it for headlines, body text and breadcrumbs with a consistent style.
 It has been meticulously kerned for the web, so that the font really works well in a browser.
 There is also the possibility to use very small font sizes, a good example are breadcrumbs and meta information in uppercase with just some letterspacing.